manyfold3d/manyfold/README.md

 database to operate.

 The docker image supports `linux/amd64`, `linux/arm/v7` and `linux/arm64`
-architectures, so you should be able to run it on a PC, a Raspberry Pi, or maybe even an M1 Mac.
+architectures, so you should be able to run it on a PC, a Raspberry Pi, or an M1 Mac.

 You can run all the dependencies in one go using `docker-compose`: